lupyuen/lupyuen.github.io/src/ikea.md

 -   Eventually we'll transmit the PM 2.5 data wirelessly over [__LoRaWAN__](https://makezine.com/2021/05/24/go-long-with-lora-radio/) to [__The Things Network__](https://makezine.com/2021/05/24/go-long-with-lora-radio/).
 (Thanks to the onboard LoRa Transceiver on PineDio Stack)

--   Imagine connecting a community of Air Quality Sensors miles apart...
+-   Imagine connecting a community of Air Quality Sensors miles apart (because of LoRa's long range).
 That would be super interesting!

 TODO